raptor-bots/.github/profile/EUPL-License-Information.md

 ## Disclaimer

-Please note that we provide this document to give a general understanding of the EUPL.
+Please note that we provide this document to give a general understanding of the EUPL, as well as explain how we interpreted it.

 **This document is not intended to provide legal advice!**

 If you are considering contributing or modifying the code or creating a derivative work, we recommend that you read the full license and official documentation to understand your rights and obligations fully.

+We welcome any correction should we've got something wrong!

 ## What is EUPL?